Wanna cut to the chase? I went searching for the best blues acoustic guitar, and my top overall pick was the Epiphone PR-5E Cutaway Acoustic-Electric.

 I’ve been playing guitar for over 20 years, but I only recently got into the blues.
 I wish I’d started sooner, because playing the blues (at least the basics) is pretty easy, and really fun.

 I think you’ll have fun with it too.

-I’ve carefully compared several acoustic guitars (with various features and price levels) to help you find the best one for playing the blues.
+I’ve carefully compared several options (with various features and price levels) to help you find the best acoustic guitar for playing the blues.
 Scroll down to see my in-depth reviews.

 As a bonus, I’ll also explain what the blues is all about, and give you some tips on how to start playing.

 Here are the guitars we’ll be reviewing:

 - Fender CD-60S Mahogany Acoustic (w/ Starter Bundle)

 - Taylor GS Mini-e Koa Acoustic-Electric